tempor1s/msconsole-old/README.md

 -   [] Create Makschool Ascii Banner
 -   [] Restructure checkin module into module folder
 -   [] Refactor utils into a folder with different scripts
+-   [] Refactor checkin credentials so that they are used application-wide

 ## Built With